Rayagada district: Education

-Rayagada Autonomous College is affiliated with Berhampur University.
+Rayagada Autonomous College, Model Degree College, Rayagada and Gunupur College, Gunupur are the main degree colleges in the district.
 The Utkal Gourav Madhusudan Institute of Technology is an engineering school.
 The Gandhi Institute of Engineering and Technology is in Gunupur.
 College of Nursing www.chbmck.org affiliated with Berhampur University, managed by the Christian Hospital, Bissam Cuttack offers B.Sc.
 Nursing program.